RAMCHERLAANUSHA/School-Dashboard/README.md

 # School Dashboard

-A web application developed using Django for the backend, React for the frontend, and SQLite as the database.
+A Responsive web application developed using Django for the backend, React for the frontend, and SQLite as the database.
 This project is designed to manage and interact with student data in a school dashboard.

 ## Features
 - Manage student data (CRUD operations)